 expandable via microSD

 Many of the updates in the Galaxy S9 are more about software than hardware.
-In particular, Bixby Vision will be further developed and integrated into the system.
-We're not sure how many of the new features will eventually be added to the Galaxy S8.
-It is quite possible that Samsung will leave several software features on the Galaxy S9 only, in order to clarify the differences between the two models.
+In particular, Bixby Vision was further developed and integrated into the system.

 Is it worth upgrading to the Galaxy S9?

-You'll have to wait for our full review for a solid answer, but for now, it doesn't look like there are many reasons to invest in the Galaxy S9.
+It doesn't look like there are many reasons to invest in the Galaxy S9 if you already own an S8.
 Clearly, the fingerprint sensor is more convenient to reach, unlocking via face and iris recognition is slightly faster, and the camera may be a little better in low-light.
 But let's face it, this is not enough motivation to splash the extra cash to upgrade from the S8 to the S9.

-What do you think so far?
+What do you think?
 Will you be making the upgrade from S8 to S9?
+Or perhaps go straight to the S10?